dkranch/www/autos.md

 30. 2010 Toyota Prius - When she needed a new car, my wife wanted another Prius.
 Got a good deal and drove over 100k before a kid wrecked it.
 31. 2021 Tesla Model Y - The fastest and best car I've owned.
 32. 2022 Dodge Ram 2500 - Our first dually.
 We realized that we needed something larger to pull the trailers easily.
+33. 2010 Chevrolet Suburban - We bought this with 203k miles for $6300 with a credit card!

 ## Other Vehicles